Skip to content

 }

-Replace the Task component implementation with this updated version:
+Replace the Task component function with the code below.

 1. We’ve wrapped our task in a Dialog component